 Best part of your job:

-Quality you admire most in women:
+Quality you admired most about Pat:

 What nonprofits are you involved with, and why?

-Advice you’d give to other working women/moms:
+Advice you’d give to other working women:

 Best part of your day:

-Surprising fact about you:
+Surprising fact about Pat:

 Do you still seek out mentors or mentees?